grammyjs/website/site/docs/plugins/conversations.md

 async function convo(conversation, ctx) {
   // The hydrate plugin is installed on `ctx` here. const other = await conversation.wait();
-  // hydrate plugin is installed on `other` here, too }
+  // The hydrate plugin is installed on `other` here, too.
+}
 bot.use(createConversation(convo, { plugins: [hydrate()] }));